tabarra/txAdmin/dev_notes.md

 Small Stuff:
 - [ ] menu: add debouncer for main options keydown
-- [ ] menu: noclip should set ped heading when exiting freecam
-- [ ] menu: visually disable options when no permission
 - [ ] menu: fix heal self/server behavior inconsistent with player mode and teleport
-- [ ] menu: add noclip key binding
 - [ ] block execution if GetCurrentResourceName() != 'monitor'
 - [ ] player modal should show if the user is banned/whitelisted or not, and an easy way to revoke it
 - [ ] check EOL and warn user - new Date('2021-09-14T07:38:51+00:00').getTime()
 - [ ] on recipe import, check if indexOf('<html>')
 - [ ] enable squirrelly file caching via `renderFile()`
-- [ ] srvCmdBuffer needs to strip the color escape characters
-- [ ] logger: `Unrecognized event: playerJoining` -- we are using playerConnecting but should probably change that
 - [ ] make the commands (kick, warn, etc) return success or danger, then edit DialogActionView.tsx
     - can be done by adding a randid to the command, then making the cmdBuffer match for `<id><OK|NOK>`